CodecoolBase/diligent-academy-backend-sql-basics/tasks.md

 - Add yourself to the database.
 - Add your pet or your imaginary pet to the database.
 - Your pet name is not respectful enough.
-Change it names by adding a "Mr." in front of it.
+Change it names by adding a "Mr." or "Ms." in front of it.
 - Increase every pets' age if they are older than 5 years.
 - Remove Simba from the database.